-(d) Homeless People and those Threatened with Homelessness
+(b) Homeless People and those Threatened with Homelessness, with Unmet Housing Need

-We have a separate policy for dealing with homeless applicants and those threatened with homelessness.
+The Council has a separate policy for dealing with homeless applicants and those threatened with homelessness.
 Threatened with homelessness means a person who is likely to become homeless within two months.
-This is important as we have legal obligations in respect of housing homeless people.
+This is important as the Council has legal obligations in respect of housing homeless people.